How Much Does TEFL/TESOL Certification Cost? Is It Worth It?By Bridge

 Can I pay in installments for a TEFL/TESOL course?

 Whether you choose online or on-site TEFL/TESOL certification, the answer to this will depend on each individual TEFL/TESOL school’s policies.
 However, as a rule, online TEFL/TESOL course tuition is usually paid upfront, upon registration.
-That said, one way to “finance” TEFL/TESOL certification of more hours is to begin with a course of minimal hours that is in your budget and later upgrade that course by adding hours when you can afford to.
+That said, one way to “finance” TEFL/TESOL certification of more hours is to begin with a course of minimal hours that is within your budget and later upgrade that course by adding hours when you can afford to.

 With on-site TEFL/TESOL courses, you usually pay an initial deposit, with the balance of your course tuition due closer to the start date.

 Is the certificate itself included in the course?
 If not, how much does a TEFL/TESOL certificate cost?

 With online courses, you can typically download and print your TEFL/TESOL certificate upon completion and submit it to schools when you apply.
 Some online TEFL/TESOL training centers may also provide an online portal where schools can go to verify your TEFL/TESOL certificate by entering the unique number.
 These options are free.

 Often, an original “hard copy” version of your certificate will require a fee (around $50-$75) since the certificate will be printed on certificate-quality paper, embossed, signed, and mailed to graduates at locations around the world.
 You’ll also have the option to have the certificate notarized or authenticated internationally (with an apostille), which will cost extra.